 Stephen T. Minerd was born on Jan.
 7 or 17, 1870 in Barbour County, WV, the son of Ruth Ann (Minerd) Kennedy, who was not married at the time.

-While Stephen told his children that his father was "Edward Minerd" and his mother "Ruth Kennedy," he actually was raised under his mother's maiden name and the identity of his birth father is lost to history.
+While Stephen told his children that his father was "Edward Minerd" and his mother "Ruth Kennedy," he actually was raised under his mother's maiden name.
+The identity of his birth father is lost to history.

 Stephen was raised by his grandparents, Jacob and Ruth (Adams) Minerd Sr.